Simulationen im Teamwork

 Project duration: 11/2012 - 12/2016

-In the KomRev project, efficient energy use and supply concepts were developed using the city of Rheine as an example.
-The aim was to achieve a largelyCO2"free" energy supply in 2050 by sensibly networking the areas of electricity, heat and transport.
-Together with the Wuppertal Institute for Climate, Environment and Energy and the German Aerospace Centre, two concepts for a future-oriented and sustainable energy supply were developed for the city of Rheine.
+The KomRev project is developing efficient energy utilisation and supply concepts using the city of Rheine as an example.
+The aim was to achieve a largelyCO2-free energy supply in 2050 by sensibly networking the electricity, heating and transport sectors.
+Together with the Wuppertal Institute for Climate, Environment and Energy and the German Aerospace Centre, two concepts for a future-proof and sustainable energy supply were developed for the city of Rheine.

 The final report can be found here .

-From the energy supply concepts developed for Rheine, the "Handbook of Basic Methodological Questions for Masterplan Development" was compiled to accompany the project.
-It provides information for committed municipalities that want to develop sustainable and climate-friendly strategies for urban planning.
+The energy supply concepts developed for Rheine were used to compile the "Handbook of basic methodological questions for drawing up a masterplan" to accompany the project.
+It provides information for committed local authorities who want to develop sustainable and climate-friendly strategies for urban planning.

 The handbook can be downloaded free of charge from the BMUB website: